 Talking, yelling, and expressing oneself—even to inanimate objects—keeps the brain from succumbing to hopelessness.
 It might look crazy, but in many cases, it’s actually a pretty good coping mechanism.

 Survival is extra stressful when you have people depending on you.
 Not everyone is cut out to be a leader, but people might count on a prepper to lead.
 After all, preppers are the ones who are actually ready for this kind of thing, right?

-Like it or not, if you find yourself responsible and accountable for other people’s lives and safety, you need some leadership skills that can hopefully see you through some really tough times.
+Like it or not, if you find yourself responsible and accountable for other people’s lives and safety, you need leadership skills that can hopefully see you through really tough times.

-Not everyone is born a leader, but they can sure prepare to be one if the need arises.
+Not everyone is born a leader, but you can make the mental preparation for it if the need arises.
 When push comes to shove, you better be ready to take on responsibility if no one else steps up to the plate.

 Unloading and Stress Debriefing

 It’s important to realize that once you’re out of the woods, you have to confront those emotions and events.
-Survival scenarios are very stressful and when dealt with the wrong way, very traumatizing.
+Survival scenarios are excruciating and, when dealt with the wrong way, traumatizing.

 Unload those mental and emotional burdens through stress debriefing.
 It helps when you talk to someone, whether it be a therapist or a friend.
 Identifying your emotions, and more importantly, recognizing them as valid, lessens the chances of getting PTSD and hastens mental recovery.

 Find Hope and a Reason to Be Alive

 When everything’s a crazy mess, how do you find the motivation to go on?